 For a system be able to recognize patterns and further extract useful and valuable information (knowledge) from data, several processes can be used.
 Data Mining (also referred in literature as Knowledge Discovery in Databases or KDD) is one of them, and is a process to analyse and discover patterns and knowledge in data.
 Data mining allows experts to find knowledge in new data or data they already have.
 Additionally, with data mining techniques, decision makers can use the new knowledge that otherwise could be unknown or unavailable, to make better decisions.

 The main objective of the work developed in this dissertation is to present an approach that could help businesses undertake this decision making process more easily.
-This approach is made through a technique aimed to discover and extract patterns and discover knowledge from unstructured information in a set of documents.
+Such an approach is made through a technique aimed to discover and extract patterns and discover knowledge from unstructured information in a set of documents.
 This is going to be made taking advantage of data mining techniques.
 Additionally, is also proposed an approach to help maintain and update CVs, namely ontologies.
-Furthermore, a proof of concept to represent this approach, referred as DOKS (Dynamic Ontology learning with Knowledge sources from unstructured text System), was developed by the author of the present dissertation.
+Furthermore, a proof of concept to represent this approach, referred as DOKS (Dynamic Ontology learning with Knowledge sources from unstructured text System), is also part of the results produced.

 Challenges

-One of the biggest challenges in information systems when constructing a controlled vocabulary is to find the meaning and relations between concepts and ideas.
+One of the biggest challenges in information systems when constructing a controlled vocabulary is to find both meaning and relations among concepts and ideas.
 This dissertation propose an approach to solve this issue based in the following research question:

 How to quantify semantic relations between concepts in a domain ontology, using external sources of non-structured information?

-This question raises the following hypothesis that this project aims to prove:
+That question raises the hypothesis which leads the development of this work, as follows:

-Semantic relations between concepts from a domain ontology, can be quantified by applying data mining techniques for pattern extraction and knowledge discovery into unstructured sources of information.
+Semantic relations between concepts, from a domain ontology, can be quantified by applying data mining techniques for pattern extraction and knowledge discovery into unstructured sources of information.

 Expected Outcomes